spang/search-101/README.md

 You can then access the handout by opening up `http://127.0.0.1:8888/` in your browser.

+If you don't want to or can't use ipython, you can reference a static version of the handout, available [here](http://nbviewer.ipython.org/urls/raw.githubusercontent.com/spang/search-101/master/Search%20101%20Handout.ipynb?create=1).
+Just follow along with an ordinary python prompt.

 # Slides

 We use a short slide deck to guide us through the event, you can find it at: